axkralj990/Quadcopter-Dev-Project/README.md

 <b>2.
 USART library for ATmega328: </b>

 This is a slightly modified version of a USART library written by Elliot Williams for his <a href="http://www.littlehacks.org/avr-programming">AVR Programming book</a>.
 I must note that I have learned most of my AVR programming knowledge from this book and I highly recommend it.

+<h2>Quadcopter Components</h2>

+I have finally received all the components for the quad.
+I bought almost everything from <a href="http://www.brokking.net/ymfc-al_main.html">Brokking's list</a> for his YMFC-3D AL quadcopter.
+Links to each part at dx.com are on his website.
+The only thing I bought in my local RC store was the LiPo charger and the batttery, since LiPo batteries could not be shipped to EU from dx.net.

+First problem I ran into was that I had no idea on how to work with LiPo batteries, since they be quite dangerous if not handled properly. <a href="http://www.tjinguytech.com/charging-how-tos">This link</a> taught me all I needed for now.

+I have also bought all the miscallaneous components, such as heat-shrink tubes, various cables, etc. I will be posting the complete parts list soon.

 Author: alex.kraljic@gmail.com